Eliakim-ellie/Dark-Light-Mode/README.md

 # 🌓 Dark & Light Mode Toggl

 This is a simple web project that allows users to toggle between **Dark Mode** and **Light Mode** using a switch or button.
-Built using plain HTML, CSS, and JavaScript.
+Built using plain HTML, CSS, and JavaScript
 ---

 ## 🎯 Features